zfbx/zdiscord/docs/config.md

 ### DiscordWhitelistRoleIds
 **[ Convar: `discord_whitelist_roles` ]**<br>
-This is a comma seperated list (`"role1id, role2id, role3id"`) of role IDs that will be able to connect to the server if [EnableWhitelistChecking](#EnableWhitelistChecking) is set to "true".
+This is a comma separated list (`"role1id, role2id, role3id"`) of role IDs that will be able to connect to the server if [EnableWhitelistChecking](#EnableWhitelistChecking) is set to "true".
 To get a role Id you enable developer mode in your discord client then either right click a role name from someone's popup profile or right click the role name in the role settings and "copy id".